 - decreased protein levels (albumin) in the blood

 - decreased appetite

 - changes in kidney function test

 - increased levels of alkaline phosphatase enzyme in the blood (test for liver or bone problems)

 - reduced levels of sodium, potassium, and magnesium in the blood.

 Warnings and Precautions:

-- Observe patients closely for infusion-related reactions during each trodelvy 180 mg infusion and for at least 30 minutes after completion of each infusion.
+- Critical hypersensitivity reactions including deadly anaphylactic reactions may occur in patients treated with Trodelvy.
+Closely assess patients for infusion-related and hypersensitivity reactions during each infusion and for at least 30 minutes after each infusion.

 - Trodelvy 200 mg is emetogenic.
 It may cause nausea and vomiting.
 Additional antiemetics as well as other supportive measures may also be considered as clinically required.
 Patients should be given take-home drugs with clear words to prevent and treat nausea and vomiting.